 37. For each reporting period, please describe each instance where Inspection Manual Chapter 609 Appendix M, "Significance Determination Process Using Qualitative Criteria," has been applied in the Reactor Oversight Process Significance Determination Process, including the justification for doing so.

-Appendix M was not used to disposition any inspection findings finalized in November 2018.
+Appendix M was not used to disposition any findings during this reporting period.

-38. Please provide the status of potential changes to the Reactor Oversight Process, and identify any changes that may require Commission approval prior to implementation.14
+38. Please provide the status of potential changes to the ROP, and identify any changes that may require Commission approval prior to implementation.